Dhruvs00/ML-/README.md

-Applied  various EDA techniques to visualize, pre-process, and clean the data.
-Study the correlations amongst attributes, perform feature transformations etc. and prepared the dataset for modeling (machine learning).
+Applied  various EDA techniques to visualize, pre-process, and clean the data , studied the correlations amongst attributes, perform feature transformations etc. and prepared the dataset for modeling (machine learning).

 Applied the method  Normal Equations and Pseudo-inverse to compute the optimal parameters.